 “You’re intoxicated by my very presence.”

 Now here are some things that hit me sideways while rereading.
 First, Lauren.
 I know right who is she?
 I don’t remember a Lauren in the movies.
-Well she’s not in the movie.
+Well, she’s not in the movie.
 Lauren is the mean girl in Bella’s friend group.
 I think Lauren is meant to represent another Rosalie type character or as a foil to Jessica.
-But other than that I’m not sure what her purpose in this first book was as she is kind of a background character.
+But other than that, I’m not sure what her purpose in this first book was.
+She is kind of a background character.
 Second, Jacob Black has sisters.
 Two older twin sisters who do not live in Washington.
-Whoa right?
+Whoa, right?
 I wonder what his sister would think about the Cullens.
 The third and last thing that kind of blew my mind during this reread was Bella’s topic about her Shakespeare paper.